 Refine Keywords to Save Ad Dollars

-A solid paid search effort begins with keyword research that is aligned with your overall search engine optimization (SEO) strategy.
-While the majority of paid search ads are based on keywords that you select, dynamic search ads use the content on your website as the basis for when they show.
-When a user submits a query, the search engine decides whether your products and services are relevant.
+A solid paid search effort begins with keyword research that aligns with your overall search engine optimization (SEO) strategy.
+While the majority of paid search ads depend on the keywords selected, dynamic search ads use the content on your website as the basis for when they show.
+When a user submits a query, the search engine decides whether your products and services relate to the query.
 One of the main disadvantages to using dynamic search ads is the lack of customization that they offer, but there are websites for which they may be a good option.
 Businesses that offer an extensive line of products and services may find it highly time-consuming to optimize numerous individual ads.
-Dynamic search ads allow them to reach users with more relevant content that is customized to their query.
+Dynamic search ads allow them to reach users with more relevant content to their query.

 Whether you opt for manual or automatic keyword selection, once your account is up and running, the way your terms and ad groups are being matched to queries requires ongoing maintenance.
 A highly effective way to address matches between poor search queries and your ads is to add negative keywords.
 These terms exclude unqualified traffic that can increase your ad spend without delivering results.

 If you are not sure what constitutes a poor search term, review the clicks, impressions, and CTR for the keyword-query matches in the report.
-This can help you understand the connection between users’ initial searches, which specific ads they were served, and how often this led to a conversion.
-If a search term is matched to multiple ad groups, review how it performs in each of these groups to maximize its performance.
+This can help you understand the connection between users’ initial searches, which specific ads gets served, and how often this led to a conversion.
+If a search term matches to multiple ad groups, review how it performs in each of these groups to maximize its performance.
 A term that performs well in one ad group may drive down CTR in another, making it a candidate for that group’s negative keywords list.

 Refining keywords is an ongoing process that can help you to avoid wasting ad dollars and cultivate more effective paid search ads.
 While the process can be time-consuming, frequent adjustments and monitoring can turn around lagging campaigns and boost successful ones even higher.
 If you need help refining your key words, contact the experts at Premiere Creative or give us a call at (973) 346-8100.